dickyw71/Jean-Wheatley-tributes/README.md

 >_"Jean and I were united in a common love - Richard.
 We were united in the good times - Richard achieving a first at University, getting married and the joy of children/grandchildren.
 We were united in the hard times - some of you will recall January 2014."_

->_"I admired Jeans resilience and drive, both in her working life and when she restired.
+>_"I admired Jeans resilience and drive, both in her working life and when she retired.
 I will miss her."_

 **_Alison Wheatley_**